aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 Some design points:

 - The Site of Origin (SOO) extended community is configured as `<router_id>:<site_id>`
-  note: site id is unique per zone (only a default zone supported today). for HA site, the SOO is set as `<router1_id>:<site_id>` where `router1` is the first router defined in the group.
+  - site id is unique per zone (only a default zone supported today).
+  - for HA site, the SOO is set as `<router1_id>:<site_id>` where `router1` is the first router defined in the group.
 - HA is not supported for more than two routers for CV Pathfinders.
 - The routes to be advertised towards the WAN must be marked with the site SOO.
   - The connected routes and static routes are marked with the SOO when redistributed in BGP
     - the routes redistributed into BGP via the route-map `RM-CONN-2-BGP` are tagged with the SOO.
     - the routes redistributed into BGP via the route-map `RM-STATIC-2-BGP` are tagged with the SOO.
   - the routes received from LAN are marked with the SOO when received from the LAN over BGP or when redistributed into BGP from the LAN protocol.
-    note: For other connection (e.g. L3 interface with a BGP peering, the user must mark them with the SOO)
+    - For other connection (e.g. L3 interface with a BGP peering, the user must mark them with the SOO).
 - For VRF default, there is a requirement to explicitly redistribute the routes for EVPN.
 The `RM-EVPN-EXPORT-VRF-DEFAULT` is configured to export the routes tagged with the SOO.
 - Routes received from the WAN with the local SOO are dropped.
 - Routes received from the WAN are redistributed / advertised towards the LAN.
 - For HA, an iBGP session using EVPN Gateway is used to share the routes from one peer to the other.
   - WAN, LAN and local static routes are sent to the HA peer to cater for various failure scenarii.
   - The routes received from the HA peer are made less preferred than routes received from the LAN or from the WAN.